mlcommons/medperf/docs/getting_started/shared/before_we_start.md

 ## Before You Start

-#### Seed the server
+#### Prepare the Local MedPerf Server

-For the purpose of the tutorial, you have to start with a fresh server database and seed it to create necessary entities that you will be interacting with.
-Run the following: (make sure you are in MedPerf's root folder)
+For the purpose of the tutorial, you have to initialize the server with a fresh database and then create the necessary entities that you will be interacting with.
+To do so, run the following: (make sure you are in MedPerf's root folder)

 ```bash
 cd server